benjaminweymouth/PyBank-Python-Data-Structures-Analysis/docs/index.md

 ## Python for Finance: Methods / Data Structures

-This pages features links for two examples, each with a separate dataset, and each exploring different aspects of Python methods and data structures.
+This page features links for two examples demonstrating Python in a financial context.
+Each example uses a separate dataset, and each one explores different aspects of Python methods and data structures for finance.

 **The two examples are as follows:**